 The 18th is also a good finisher.
 It is a relatively short par-5.
 It’s layout isn’t anything super intimidating as it plays pretty forgiving from tee to green.
 However, its setting is gorgeous with the canyon cliffs falling off along the entire right side of the hole.

 The course was in good overall condition for late summer.
 Again, looking a bit better from afar than close up.
 The tee boxes were fine.
 The fairways were soft and on the fluffy side (not all had been mowed by the time I fought my way through maintenance).
-With lots of rain the night before, everything playing very soft the next morning.
+With lots of rain the night before, everything was playing very soft the next morning.
 There were some bare spots here and there, too.
 The rough was pretty lush throughout with some inconsistencies.
 I wasn’t in a bunker, but they looked decent.
 The greens were very soft and rolling well at medium speeds.
 A few greens had some scattered dead/diseased spots, but that was only a problem on a couple of the holes.

 With awesome scenery and a good overall design, I would put Sky Mountain up there as one of several “must play” courses in the greater St. George area.
-It’s just a few minutes farther out than Sand Hollow, making at least one detour out to Hurricane very worthwhile if you are planning a golf adventure in this region.
+It’s just a few minutes further out than Sand Hollow, making at least one detour out to Hurricane very worthwhile if you are planning a golf adventure in this region.

 Some pictures from Sky Mountain Golf Course (8/3/18):